 The project involves thousands of cocoa farmers, specifically indigenous Ngoleagorbu people.
 Cocoa has been grown in this region for generations – but the farmers and field workers never used to see much benefit.
 They might have received as little as 3% of the cocoa’s value.
 This project invests in forest-friendly cocoa that brings long-term returns for local people – and nature.

-The Ngoleagorbu Cocoa Farmers Union is founded on democratic principles.
+The Cocoa Farmers cooperatives are founded on democratic principles.
 Farmers register, pay subscription fees and elect leaders to manage the business and finances.
 The project supports them with training, equipment and technical advice.
 From their forest-edge smallholdings, the farmers take their harvested cocoa to local processing sites, then to a buying centre.
 Each centre is equipped with scales, a receipt book and a published price per kilo of cocoa.
 Farmers had not seen even this basic level of transparency before.
 Previously they could often be exploited by external traders.

 The Greater Gola Landscape, spanning the border of Sierra Leone and Liberia, is one of the largest remaining tracts of the Upper Guinean rainforest biome of West Africa.